Your Therapist -

 (HPD.
 AHD, GQHP, DHP, LAPHD, MNCH(Reg), MASFT)

-Rachel studied Solution Focused Hypnotherapy at The Clifton Practice, a leading teaching authority providing the Government recognised Clifton Practice Hypnotherapy Training Practitioner Diploma Course, and gained a Diploma in Clinical Hypnotherapy and Psychotherapy (DHP), a Hypnotherapy Practitioners Diploma (HPD) and an Advanced Hypnotherapy Diploma (AHD) (Jan 2018) at the Clifton Practice which included courses in Psycho-neuroimmunolgy, Neuroscience, NLP, OCD,
+Rachel studied Solution Focused Hypnotherapy at The Clifton Practice, a leading teaching authority providing the Government-recognised (HPD) Hypnotherapy Training Practitioner Diploma Course & a Diploma in Clinical Hypnotherapy and Psychotherapy (DHP).
+Later she gained an Advanced Hypnotherapy Diploma (AHD) (Jan 2018) at the Clifton Practice which included courses in Psycho-neuroimmunology, Neuroscience, NLP, OCD,

 Solution-Focused Brief Therapy, NLP, Mindfulness, Neuroscience & Obesity.
 This most recent qualification puts her in a different league to most in her profession, from a qualification perspective.

 Rachel is a member of the Complementary and Natural Healthcare Council (CNHC) and the National Council for Hypnotherapy (NHC) and is bound by their codes of practice.

-Rachel maintains her CPD and undertakes regular Peer-to-Peer Supervision sessions, engaging in reflective practice.
+Rachel maintains her CPD and undertakes regular Peer-to-Peer Supervision.

 A personal note: